jordanbecketmoore/atw-dashboard/readme.md

   `EventSource('/events')` for live updates.
 No third-party JS dependencies (the third-party `smoothie.js` chart library is vendored locally).

+### Browser ↔ warrior data flow

+The browser-to-warrior path is not a forwarded WebSocket.
+Two different protocols are joined by an in-process pub/sub hub:

+- **Browser ↔ server** is one-way HTTP Server-Sent Events.
+The browser opens an `EventSource` to `GET /events`; the server holds the response open and streams JSON events.
+- **Server ↔ warrior** is an outbound, server-initiated WebSocket per warrior, SockJS-framed (`ws://<warrior>/000/{session}/websocket`), with reconnect and exponential backoff.
+A read loop unwraps SockJS frames and dispatches payloads to the hub.
+- **Hub** fans each event out to every subscribed SSE client.
+There is no per-connection routing — every browser receives every warrior's events, and each payload carries a `name` field the frontend uses to render the right card.
+- **Direction is strict**: warriors push, browsers receive.
+There is no bidirectional pump, so the browser cannot send anything back to a warrior through this channel.

 ## Configuration

 The backend reads YAML from `-config` (default `/etc/atw-dashboard/config.yaml`).